 Now here’s the thing.
 You know how when you cut bars with chocolate on top of it, the chocolate cracks and makes them look messy?
 Well, to get a nice, straight cut means you need to cut the bars before the chocolate sets completely.
 So stick the pan in the fridge for about 10 minutes after you spread on the chocolate, and then cut out your perfect little squares.

 Sometimes I forget to do the chocolate trick.
 Ok, most of the time I do.I put the pan of fudge in the fridge completely intending to pull it out 10 minutes later.
 And then I get busy doing something else and before I know it, my chocolate layer is set.
 So if you end up somehow forgetting about your chocolate bars and come back a couple of hours later, here’s what you can do to make cutting the squares easier:

-Just dip your knife in really hot water and use the hot knife to cut the bars.
+Just dip your knife in really hot water, dry it off, then use the hot knife to cut the bars.
 The hot knife helps soften the chocolate so you can get cleaner cuts.
 This is literally the most tricky part of the whole recipe, which really isn’t very trick at all.